Featured in The Astrophotographer's Guidebook.

-Processing can be a little tricky in a sense that you need to keep an eye on each of those worlds, and keep their brightness, saturation, and crispness similar to each other.
+Processing can be a little tricky in the sense that you need to keep an eye on each of those galaxies and keep their brightness, saturation, and crispness similar to each other.

 Receding from the Milky Way at 778 km/s